Grouse Mountain is Vancouver’s number one tourist attraction.

 Note (07/21/21): due to the ongoing COVID-19 crisis the Theatre in the Sky is currently closed.

-While I wouldn’t recommend climbing a mountain just to catch a movie Grouse Mountain does actually have its own mountain-top high definition theatre.
+While I wouldn’t recommend climbing Grouse Mountain just to catch a movie, North Vancouver is one of the few cities that can claim to have its own mountain-top high definition theatre.

-Theatre in the Sky is open year-round and offers visitors a chance to learn about British Columbia’s ecosystem and wildlife.
+Theatre in the Sky is open year-round and offers visitors a chance to learn about the stunning ecosystem and wildlife of beautiful British Columbia.

 Popular flicks include Extremely Wild: a Discovery Channel documentary about the mountain’s resident grizzly bears.